The place was a mess.

 “What’s the difference,” one might ask, “between hiring Company ABC or Company XYZ to install my air conditioner?”
 Other than price, the result is going to be the same, right?

 In reality, not all HVAC companies provide even close to the same service.
 Some are driven by cheapness and quote the lowest possible price just to land a job.
 Others are driven by greed and sell whatever equipment and services they can, regardless of whether a homeowner needs them.

 What you should be looking for – and it’s harder to find – is a company that draws on building science to examine your home’s attributes and your HVAC equipment as an integrated whole.
 They should also avoid using subcontractors and take strict quality measures to ensure each job is done right.

 We know.
 We know.

-At this point, you’re probably thinking, “PV Heating & Air is only saying that because they sell home performance in conjunction with HVAC.”
+At this point, you’re probably thinking, “PV Heating, Cooling & Plumbing is only saying that because they sell home performance in conjunction with HVAC.”

 That’s partially correct!
 We do offer home performance and HVAC services.
 We also use building science and perform energy audits before hastily making recommendations or trying to sell you products.
 However, the reason we do these things is that, in our experience, they result in absolutely optimal comfort and efficiency throughout your home.

 We’re not always the cheapest, and we don’t try to be.